Men are anxious to improve their circumstances, but are unwilling to improve themselves; they therefore remain bound. – James Allen

 Efforts and courage are not enough without purpose and direction. – John F. Kennedy

 Removing the Barriers to Success

-When I work with leaders, I find repetition of some of the same issues, mostly the issues are of our own causing.
-Leadership actually set up problems.
+When I work with leaders, I find repetition of some of the same issues.
+The issues are mostly of our own causing.
+Leadership actually sets up problems.
 We then are confused and point fingers at others, when we should be looking in the mirror.

 Here are some of the most prevalent barriers to success that I encounter: